Page Reviewed / Updated - Feb. 2014

-The goal of this webpage is to help residents understand the cost of long term care for the elderly, such as assisted living, in-home care and adult day care in and around New York state.
-It is also to help them discover and understand what programs and financial assistance are available to help pay for or reduce the cost of care, prescription drugs and home medical equipment.
+The goal of this webpage is to help New York residents understand long term care costs in the state including assisted living, in-home, Alzheimer's and adult day care.
+It is also to make them aware of the financial assistance programs that help pay for care and options that can reduce the cost of care, prescription drugs and home medical equipment.

 Alzheimer's residential care thorough out New York, sometimes called Memory Care, adds approximately $1,100 to the monthly cost of assisted living.

 Home care across the state on average costs $20 / hour.
 Binghamton, Syracuse and Ithaca are the most expensive areas for home care, where the range is $22 - $24 / hour.
 Brooklyn, Queens and Staten Island are the least costly areas for home care where the hourly rate averages near $17.

 Non-residential adult day care continues to be the least expensive care option and costs on average $75 / day.
 It is most expensive in Manhattan, the Bronx, Long Island and Queens where it cost between $90 - $110 / day.
 It is most affordable in the areas of Binghamton, Buffalo and Utica.

 New York offers two programs for lower income residents that do not qualify for Medicaid.
 These programs provide financial assistance to help seniors with the cost of care and other medical expenses.
 The Expanded In-home Services for the Elderly Program (EISEP) provides personal care for seniors in their homes.
 Read more about EISEP qualifications and benefits.
 The Elderly Pharmaceutical Insurance Coverage (EPIC) program provides two levels of Medicare Wraparound coverage for prescription drugs.
 Read about EPIC eligibility and benefits.